rachel-o-donnell/Mythology-Quiz/README.md

 * Your high scores
 * Rules page
 * Sound effects
+* Option to turn off showing correct answer
-* Insert message of correct or wrong
+* Insert message if correct or wrong
 * Hints
 * Option to mix levels
 * Keep next button in a constant place for better player experience.
 * Option not to be able to use next button unless answr has been given.
+* Bonus points for correctly guessing the name of the displayed picture

 ---